|

 Copyright: 05/1943

 Startling Comics #21 - The F.B.I. calls in Don Davis to find a gang of bank robbers.
 He gets in trouble but is able to call for help using a train's whistle to signal Morse code.
+Click here to read the story.

-22 'Fellow That's Hard To Kill' 'Fellow That's Hard To Kill'
+'Fellow That's Hard To Kill'

 Published by Better Publications